ppy/osu-wiki/wiki/Interface/en.md

 4. Player list - displays player names, their rank (host or player), their mods activated (if any, see \#7), their osu! ranking, and their team (if applicable).
 5. The name of the match and the password settings.
 6. The beatmap selected.
 It shows the beatmap as it would in the solo song selection screen.
 7. The mods that you have activated (see #12), as well as the option to select them.
-The option marked "Free Mods" toggles whether or not players can select their own mods.
+The option marked `Free Mods` toggles whether or not players can select their own mods.
 If yes, they can pick any combination of mods *except for speed-altering mods like Double Time*.
 If no, the host decides what mods will be used.
 The host can pick speed-altering mods regardless of whether or not Free Mods is turned on.
 8. The team mode and win conditions.
 9. The ready button.
 10. The [chat console](/wiki/Chat_Console).